Introduction

 GenRe-Mekong protects individual patient privacy, but encourages aggregation and sharing of standardized data across national borders, to answer regional questions about epidemiology, gene flow and parasite evolution.
 To maximize benefits to the research community, GenRe-Mekong also conducts whole-genome sequencing of selected high-quality samples, which are contributed to the MalariaGEN Plasmodium falciparum Community Project to support high-resolution genetic epidemiology analyses of population structure, gene flow and association with phenotypes.

-For in-depth details of the project, please refer to the preprint of the first GenRe-Mekong publication.
+For in-depth details of the project, please refer to the first GenRe-Mekong publication.

 Genetic Report Cards